czhangy/UCLA-Core/Upper-Divs/CS-M152A/Labs/Lab-4/README.md

 - Battleship
   - Two modes:
     - Placement mode
-      - Players should be able to place their 5 ships (1 5x1, 1 4x1, 2 3x1s, 1 2x1) in various locations within a 10x10 grid
+      - Players should be able to place their 3x1 ships in various locations within a 5x5 grid
         - Ships cannot be placed out of bounds or overlapping another ship
-        - The button pad will be used to control the position of the ships
+        - Switches will encode the coordinates of the ship in binary
         - The middle button of the button pad will be used to place the ship
-        - The rightmost switch (`sw7`) will be used to determine the orientation of the ship
+        - The top button will be used to toggle the orientation of the ship
-      - Player 1 will place all 5 of their ships first, followed by player 2
+      - Player 1 will place all of their ships first, followed by player 2
     - Game mode
       - Players will take turns choosing grid coordinates to fire on
         - Shots cannot be taken out of bounds
         - If a shot hits an enemy ship, the player will get another turn
         - If a shot misses, the other player's turn will begin
       - Once one player's ships are all sunk, the game will end
-      - Each player's remaining ship count will be displayed on the seven-segment display
   - An asynchronous reset button that resets the entire game
+  - The seven-segment display displays the current player
   - The game board must be displayed using VGA
     - Both players have a distinct playing board
     - A win screen for both players